Former residence of Soong Ching-ling: Exhibits

-The property occupies an area of about 20,000 m2 presenting landscape consist of gardens with ponds.
+The former residence of Soong Ching Ling is located at No. 46, Houhai Beiyan, Xicheng District, Beijing, People's Republic of China, covering an area of 20,000 square meters, with a building area of 5,000 square meters.
 The mansion shows exhibits that relate to Soong's life.
 Documents and photographs show her childhood, student years, marriage, and political activities as interpreted through the official view.
 Another exhibit depicts her life and her decision to support the communist cause.
 Her love of the children of China is represented by another exhibit.
 The compound also contains her living quarters that include a number of rooms with the personal furniture and appointments as used by Soong such as her study, dining room and bedroom.

 Since its inception the museum has been visited by more than 3.5 million people (2010).

 Other residencies

 Soong's former residence in Shanghai has been also converted into a museum in her memory named Soong Ching Ling Memorial Residence.